Lee Hazlewood: Early life

 Barton Lee Hazlewood was born in Mannford, Oklahoma, on July 9, 1929.
 Hazlewood's father was an oil worker and had a sideline as a dance promoter; Hazlewood spent most of his youth living in Oklahoma, Arkansas, Kansas, and Louisiana.
 His mother was half Creek.
 Lee grew up listening to pop and bluegrass music.
-Lee spent his teenage years in Port Neches, Texas, where he was exposed to a rich Gulf Coast music tradition.
+He spent his teenage years in Port Neches, Texas, where he was exposed to a rich Gulf Coast music tradition.
 He studied for a medical degree at Southern Methodist University in Dallas, Texas.
 He served with the United States Army during the Korean War.

 Career

 Following discharge from the military in 1953, Hazlewood did not return to his studies.
 He worked as a disc jockey in Coolidge, Arizona and two years later, moved to KRUX radio in Phoenix.
 During that time, he was already writing songs and formed his own record label, Viv.

 Hazlewood was initially known as a producer and songwriter.
 His first hit single as a producer and songwriter was "The Fool", recorded by rockabilly artist Sanford Clark in 1955.

 He partnered with pioneering rock guitarist Duane Eddy, producing and co-writing a string of hit instrumental records.
-"Rebel Rouser", released in 1958 was a hit in the US and in the UK; Eddy would eventually have another 14 US hits, including "Peter Gunn", "Boss Guitar", "Forty Miles of Bad Road", "Shazam!" and "(Dance With The) Guitar Man".
+"Rebel Rouser", released in 1958 was a hit in the US and in the UK.

 Hazlewood is perhaps best known for having written and produced the 1966 Nancy Sinatra U.S./UK No. 1 hit, "These Boots Are Made for Walkin'" and "Summer Wine", the latter first recorded with Suzi Jane Hokom in 1966.

 His collaboration with Nancy Sinatra began when Frank Sinatra asked Lee to help guide his daughter's career.
 When recording "These Boots are Made for Walkin'", Hazlewood suggested to Nancy Sinatra, "you can't sing like Nancy Nice Lady any more.
 You have to sing for the truckers".
 She later described him as "part Henry Higgins and part Sigmund Freud".

 Hazlewood also wrote "How Does That Grab Ya, Darlin'", "Friday's Child", "So Long, Babe", "Sugar Town" and many others for Sinatra.
 Among his most well-known vocal performances is "Some Velvet Morning", a 1967 duet with Sinatra.
 He performed that song along with "Jackson" on her 1967 television special Movin' With Nancy.
 Early in 1967, Lee produced the number 1 hit song for Frank and Nancy Sinatra "Somethin' Stupid".
 The pair became the only father-daughter duo to top the Hot 100.
 The record earned a Grammy Award nomination for Record of the Year and remains the only father-daughter duet to hit No. 1 in the U.S.